 This property is closely related to fo-ti root's rejuvenating effects on the kidney-adrenal system and signs of gray hair are usually an indication of depletion in this vital organ region.
 Although genetic weakness can play a part, an overly stressed lifestyle is also known to encourage premature graying and aging in general.

 The production of melanin is also shown to be a factor.
-In 2017 published research it was proposed that Polygonum multiflorum root extracts "could be used as a potential agent for the treatment of early hair graying and other loss pigmentation-related diseases."
+In a documented 2017 study, it was proposed that Polygonum multiflorum root extracts "could be used as a potential agent for the treatment of early hair graying and other loss pigmentation-related diseases."
 In vitro (test tube) and in vivo (living organism) testing showed that it "significantly induced melanin synthesis."
 (Source)

 He shou wu is also a very well-known supplement to take for enhancing hair growth and is commonly used in tonic herbal formulations specifically for this reason. (*) This can be especially relevant to women in menopausal years who frequently experience hair loss as a result of hormonal fluctuations.